Managing and marketing a luxury brand must be done in an altogether different manner to budget or medium-range businesses.

 Luxury brands target a very specific audience and must speak to the audience in a way that is respectful and never patronising.
 Indeed, high-net-worth audiences often do not like being advertised to; for example, how often do you see Ferrari marketed in mass media?

-To negate the fact that a high-end audience don’t need brand messages dictated and ‘fed’ to them in the traditional sense of marketing, your communications should instead invoke a sense of quality and lifestyle.
-This is completely different to the standard “this is our new product, look how great it is” marketing messages you see daily from more everyday brands.
+To negate the fact that a high-end audience doesn’t need luxury brands message dictated and ‘fed’ to them, in the traditional sense of marketing, your communications should instead invoke a sense of quality and lifestyle.
+This is completely different from the standard “this is our new product, look how great it is” marketing messages you see daily from more everyday brands.

 Speaking to a high-net-worth audience should be experiential and never just ‘another ad’.

 Traditional channels and the conventional marketing mix should be carefully considered and present a brand picture that’s aspirational and expensive is important: it’s unlikely a snap decision purchase will be made and so your company needs to be seen in prime locations to reinforce quality and build recognisability and longstanding appeal.
 Out of Home options are therefore favoured:

 Premium billboard sites are often favoured in key and iconic locations, read more on billboard advertising.